SafeBreach

-SafeBreach is a cybersecurity company based in Sunnyvale, California and Tel Aviv, Israel.
+SafeBreach is a cybersecurity company based in Sunnyvale, California, with offices in Tel Aviv, Israel.
 The company has developed a platform that simulates hacker breach methods, running continuous "war games" to identify breach scenarios across network systems.
 SafeBreach is a pioneer in the emerging category of breach and attack simulation.
 The company's platform provides a “hacker's view” of an enterprise’s security posture to predict attacks, validate security controls and improve SOC analyst response.
 SafeBreach is funded by Sequoia Capital, Hewlett-Packard pathfinder, Deutsche Telekom Capital Partners and others.

 History

 SafeBreach was founded in September 2014 by CEO Guy Bejerano and CTO Itzik Kotler in Tel Aviv.
 Prior to founding the company, Bejerano had worked as a chief information security officer and Kotler had spent time in the Israel Defense Force's technology unit as a hacker.
 In July 2015, the company raised $4 million in seed funding from an investor group led by angel investor, Shlomo Kramer, and Sequoia Capital.

 In July 2016, the company raised an additional $15 million in series A funding from existing investors along with participation from new investors Hewlett-Packard Enterprise, Deutsche Telekom, and Maverick Ventures.
 XZBy this time, the company was operating in both Sunnyvale, California and Tel Aviv.
 In May 2018, the company raised $18 million in Series B funding from six investors.
 In April 2020 the company raised an additional $19 million in Series C funding from six investors.

 Around 70 percent of the company's personnel works at the Tel Aviv office (largely on research and development).